clamorisse/hugo-s3-blog/content-hugo-blog/content/posts/cest-moi.md

 A physicist that once fell to the stars of Astrophysics.

-However, being experimentalist and theoretician at heart,
+Being experimentalist and theoretician at heart,
 her love eventually fell for molecular Biophysics,
 researching the cooperative but elusive behavior of lipids
 designed nanoliposomes for targeted drug delivery.